rlneumiller/oli/docs/src/intro.md

    ollama pull qwen2.5-coder:3b
    ollama pull llama3:8b
    ```
-4. Start Oli and select the Ollama model from the model selection menu
+4. Start oli and select the Ollama model from the model selection menu

 Note: For best results with tool use and agent capabilities, use models like Qwen 2.5 Coder which support function calling.